agozillon/ClangOz/llvm/docs/HowToAddABuilder.rst

    keep an unstable builder connected to staging indefinitely.

 #.
 (Optional) Once the builder is stable on the staging buildmaster with
-   several days of green history, you can chose to move it to the production buildmaster to enable developer notifications.
+   several days of green history, you can choose to move it to the production buildmaster to enable developer notifications.
 Please email `Galina Kistanova <mailto:gkistanova@gmail.com>`_ for review and approval.